foundation-model-stack/fms-hf-tuning/docs/ept.md

   - name: non_tokenized_text_dataset
     data_paths:
       - "<path-to-the-jsonl-dataset>"
+        data_handlers:
+        - name: apply_custom_data_formatting
+            arguments:
+            remove_columns: all
+            batched: false
+            fn_kwargs:
+                dataset_text_field: "dataset_text_field"
 ```

 And the commandline passed to the library should include following.

 ```
---data_config <path to the data config> --dataset_text_field "Tweet" --packing=True --max_seq_len 8192
+--data_config <path to the data config> --packing=True --max_seq_len 8192
 ```

 Please note that for non tokenized dataset our code adds `EOS_TOKEN` to the lines, for e.g. `Tweet` column before passing that as a dataset.

 ### Multiple Non Tokenized Datasets

-If a user wants to utilise multiple datasets and want to [`sample`](./advanced-data-preprocessing.md#how-the-user-can-write-data-configs) the datasets.
-This can be acheived by specifying in the data config multiple datasets with differnt sampling ratios.
+If a user wants to utilize multiple datasets and want to [`sample`](./advanced-data-preprocessing.md#how-the-user-can-write-data-configs) the datasets.
+This can be achieved by specifying multiple datasets in the data config with different sampling ratios.

 Sample data config for sampling among multiple datasets
 ```